October 11-12, 2013

 Substituting a team member

-Racers must complete his/her lap by the finish time on Sunday.
+Racers must complete his/her lap by the posted finish time.
 No partial laps will be counted.
-Each team’s final placing will be determined by the number of laps the team has completed and the order of finish times for the team’s last lap.
+For timed races each team’s final placing will be determined by the number of laps the team has completed and the order of finish times for the team’s last lap.
 For example, a team that has completed 20 laps with a finish time of 8:20 a.m. would beat a team that completed 20 laps, with a finish time of 8:30 a.m.
 A team that completed 21 laps, with a finish time of 9:00 a.m., would beat them both.
 The awards ceremony will begin approximately 20 minutes after the cut-off.

 Solo 24 Hours racers will not be entered into the 100 mile standings.